 She has been involved in sports administration, management and coaching for most of her life, and is a qualified UKA Level 4 Performance Coach.
-She has been an Authorised IAAF (International Association of Athletics Federations) Athletes’ Representative, and is currently working at Paarl Girls’ High School, as a coach, LTAD (Long Term Athlete Development) organiser, and also Bloemhof Girls’ High School in Stellenbosch as athletics organiser, coach and hockey/netball conditioning coach, and now at Paarl Gimnasium, as an athletics coach and hockey conditioning coach.
+She has been an Authorised IAAF (International Association of Athletics Federations) Athletes’ Representative, has worked at Paarl Girls’ High School, as a coach/mentor and LTAD (Long Term Athlete Development) organiser, and also Bloemhof Girls’ High School in Stellenbosch as athletics organiser, coach and hockey/netball conditioning coach, and now at Paarl Gimnasium, as an athletics coach and hockey conditioning coach.

-Alison is 49 years old, the daughter of Bruce, she lives in Geneva, Switzerland.
+Alison is the eldest daughter of Bruce, and she lives in Geneva, Switzerland.

 My own interest in athletics was fuelled by my Dad’s enthusiasm for coaching, and the athletes he personally coached.

 I’m delighted to be involved with the Foundation and continue his work in a different way.

 Dave is 70 years old, and has been married to Eileen for 47 years.
 They have two sons.
 He lives in Hertford.